oracle/node-oracledb/doc/api.md

   [`OUT_FORMAT_ARRAY`](#oracledbconstantsoutformat) and
   [`OUT_FORMAT_OBJECT`](#oracledbconstantsoutformat).

+### <a name="migratev40v41"></a> 33.6 Migrating from node-oracledb 4.0 to node-oracledb 4.1

+When upgrading from node-oracledb version 4.0 to version 4.1:

+- Review the [CHANGELOG][83] and take advantage of new features.

+- Review any programmatic or test use of node-oracledb error messages since some have changed.

+- Note that the default for [`oracledb.events`](#propdbevents) has reverted to *false*.
+If you relied on it being *true*, then explicitly set it.

 ## <a name="otherresources"></a> 34.
 Useful Resources for Node-oracledb

 Node-oracledb can be installed on the pre-built [*Database App Development VM*][152] for [VirtualBox][153], which has Oracle Database pre-installed on Oracle Linux.

+To get a free database hosted in Oracle Cloud, see [Oracle Cloud Free Tier][162].
 If you want to use your own database, installing the free [Oracle Database 'XE' Express Edition][130] is quick and easy.
-Other database editions may be downloaded [here][154] or [used with Docker][155].
+Other database editions may be downloaded [here][154].
+Dockerfiles for Oracle Database and Oracle Instant Client are on [github.com/oracle/docker-images][155].

 If you want to install Oracle Linux yourself, it is free from [here][156].